hexatomic/hexatomic/docs/dev/src/development/data-model/README.md

 You can register for any changes on the Salt project (e.g., added annotations to a document), by adding a *Salt notification listener* to the project manager using its `addListener(Listener listener)` function.
 For more information on Salt notification listener's, see the [Salt notification documentation](https://korpling.github.io/salt/doc/notification.html).
 After registering your listener, you will receive *all* updates for *all* documents and *all* changes to the project structure.
-You have to decide if you need to handle an update on you own, e.g. because it is related to document you are editing and where the event should trigger a redraw.
+You have to decide in your own code if you need to handle an update, e.g., because it is related to a document you are editing for which the event should trigger a redraw of the editor you are implementing.